Sparks Spartans Principal Anthony Sims

-Anthony Sims, served as Head of School at Calhoun Middle School for 11 years, and has been the principal of the Joe Dale Sparks Campus for 6 years.
-He first came to Denton Independent School District in 1992 where He worked in the district's alternative education programs at Fred Moore High School.
+Anthony Sims has been the principal of the Joe Dale Sparks Campus for 7 years.
+He previously served as Head of School at Calhoun Middle School for 11 years.
+He first came to Denton Independent School District in 1992 where he worked in the district's alternative education programs at Fred Moore High School.
 He taught three years at Denton High School before moving on to Calhoun Middle School as an assistant principal in 1997.
-He has been an administrator for 21 years in Denton Independent School District with 17 of those years as a principal.
+He has been an administrator for 22 years in Denton Independent School District with 18 of those years as a principal.

 He has also served as a pastor in Breckenridge, Albany, Lubbock, Fort Worth and Denton and substitute taught at area schools.

-Mr. Sims has his bachelor's degree in political science with a minor in economics from Howard Payne University and his master's degree in administration from Texas Woman's University.
+Mr. Sims earned his bachelor's degree in political science with a minor in economics from Howard Payne University and his master's degree in administration from Texas Woman's University.